Rethinking the Effective Sample Size

 where we have used $\Var_q[W] = \E_q[W^2] -\E_q^2[W] = \E_q[W^2] - Z^2$.\footnote{The authors have unsuccessfully tried to find a published article with the remaining derivation from \eqref{eq_ess_1} to \eqref{eq_ess_3}.
-The first and only reference from this final part can be found in the blog post of one of the authors \citep{RobertBlogESS}.} In practical scenarios, neither $Z$ or $\E_q[W^2]$ is known.
-A particle approximation can be used as
+The first and only reference from this final part can be found in the blog post of one of the authors \citep{RobertBlogESS}.} In practical scenarios, neither $Z$ or $\E_q[W^2]$ is known. \cblue{A particle approximation of the expectations can be used to produce the estimator}